-The District continues to implement it's 10-year Capital Improvement Program (CIP) which originally started in FY 2011/12 by identifying \$54 million for wastewater conveyance and treatment infrastructure improvements.
-The District primarily funded the capital improvements program by issuing revenue bonds through a financing agreement.
-Funding for the program consists of cash funded capital generated by sewer service fees and bonds issued in the amount of \$33,630,000 with an annual average debt service of \$2,153,000 until 2042.
+The District is finishing its implementation of a 10-year Capital Improvement Program (CIP) which originally started in FY 2011/12 by identifying \$54 million for wastewater conveyance and treatment infrastructure improvements.
+The District primarily funded the capital improvements program by issuing revenue bonds through a Joint Powers Authority and financing agreement.
+Funding for the program consists of rate funded capital generated by sewer service fees and bonds issued in the amount of \$33,630,000 with an annual average debt service of \$2,153,000 until 2042.

 The Wet Weather Flow Upgrade Project is complete and addresses new discharge regulations, manages peak wet weather flows, and improved treatment plant performance and reliability.
-The Upgrade Project increased the plant's secondary treatment capacity from 6.5 MGD to 9.0 MGD and increased tertiary treatment capacity from 1.0 MGD to 3.0 MGD firm capacity with a potential of up to 6.0 MGD during high flows.
-Completion of the Wet Weather Upgrade project this year, in combination with other infrastructure projects completed over the past 10 years, substantially completes the original 10-year CIP plan.
+The Upgrade Project increased the plant's secondary treatment capacity to 9 MGD and increased tertiary treatment capacity to 6 MGD.
+With the completion of the Wet Weather Upgrade in 2021, in combination with other infrastructure projects completed over the previous 10 years, we have substantially completed the original 10-year CIP plan.

-Remaining Bond funds will fund other CIP projects currently in progress.
-These projects include the Coloma Street Pump Station Replacement and the Generator Reliability Improvements Projects which will improve overall system reliability and capacity.
+The Bond funds financed CIP projects to include the Wet Weather Flow Upgrade Project; the Coloma Street Pump Station Replacement; and the Generator Reliability Improvements Projects which will improve overall system reliability and capacity.
 The new Coloma pump station will have a flow capacity of 4.2 MGD increasing system conveyance capacity at a critical point mitigating potential sanitary sewer overflows (SSOs) during peak storm events.
-The Generator Reliability Improvements Project replaces aged generators in the District's service territory, adds generators to two small pump stations and procures a portable backup generator to further ensure reliability of the entire collection system, including City of Sausalito pump stations operated and maintained by the District.
-The Generator project was further prioritized due to Pacific Gas & Electric's (PG&E) "Public Safety Power Shutoff" (PSPS) events which have required continuous operation of generators for prolonged periods up to 4 days.

 Additional projects in the District's CIP have been prioritized to incorporate efficiency and redundancy at all major conveyance and treatment facilities.
 Priority projects include rehabilitation of the treatment plant's existing clarifier and rehabilitation of the conveyance system's Beach Force Main.
 The existing clarifier, which has been in consistent use since its construction in 1953, will require a complete replacement of its collector mechanism and improvements to odor control.
-The Beach Force Main Rehabilitation Project will allow critical force main redundancy with the Alexander Avenue force main which conveys waste water from the Main Street pump station to the treatment plant.
+The Beach Force Main Rehabilitation Project will allow critical force main redundancy with the Alexander Avenue force main which conveys wastewater from the Main Street pump station to the treatment plant.
+Rehabilitation of the Beach Force Main will also allow for force main inspections and reduce energy costs at the Main Street pump station.